What is a clinical trial?

 What is the role of the Institutional Review Board for Health Sciences Research (IRB-HSR)?

 UVA's Institutional Review Board for Health Sciences Research (IRB-HSR) is comprised of healthcare professionals and members of the local community.
-The purpose of this committee is to monitor the safety and protect the rights of human research subjects — or participants in research.
-The committee continually reviews clinical trials developments and activities, and risks and benefits.
+The purpose of this committee is to monitor the safety and protect the rights of human research subjects or participants in research.
+The committee continually reviews clinical trials developments and activities and their risks and benefits.

 Are there benefits to participating in a clinical trial?